-What’s creepy, crawly, and has 8 legs?
-Hopefully it’s just a spider out in your garden, but what if it’s in your house?
+What’s creepy, crawly, and has eight legs?
+Hopefully, it’s just a spider out in your garden, but what if it’s in your house?
 It’s not uncommon for spiders to turn our homes into theirs.
-Spiders like to hang out in areas that are dark, quiet, dry and free of human activity.
-For most of us that’s basements, cellars, attics and closets.
-Let Critter Wranglers handle your spider control.
+Spiders often enjoy hanging out in areas that are dark, quiet, dry, and free of human activity.
+For most of us, that’s basements, cellars, attics, and closets.

-Signs of a Spider Infestation:
+Signs of a Spider Infestation

-- Webs present in the house or near the house
+Webs present in the house or near the house

-Whether it’s a one-time removal of a pesky pest or you’re in need of a monthly pest control service, we’ve got you covered.
-With over 35 years of experience there isn’t a wildlife, rodent, or pest problem we can’t handle.
+If you suspect you may have a spider infestation, we will help you properly manage these pests with ease so you don’t have to worry about any unwanted or random spider friends moving into your home.
+Whether it’s a one-time removal or you need a monthly pest control service, we’ve got you covered.
+With over 35 years of experience, there isn’t a wildlife, rodent, or pest problem we can’t handle.
 We serve private residents, commercial spaces, and municipal accounts.